coderside/CoderSide/README.rst

 CoderGuy assume that the searched coder guy must have a GitHub account.
 This is the entry point of the application.

-| Fetching the Twitter account of each influencers/influences for each search makes a lot of requests against Twitter API.
-| Twitter limits the application to 150 requests per hour.

 Process
 -------